skhg/weather-station/README.md

 I wanted to experiment with building environmental sensors, and see if I could make homemade electronics that would survive in the outdoors.
 So I built a weather station based around the Arduino-compatible ESP8266 platform.

 # Overview
 There are many possible instruments that can be part of a weather station.
 For the amateur meteorologist, just a few are needed to make a start.
 They can all be bought cheaply online, and a weatherproof case can be made out of just a few short lengths of PVC piping.
-I based the system on this [reference design](https://sensor.community/en/sensors/airrohr/), with some additions for the extra sensors I wanted.
+Credit to https://sensor.community for inspiration here - I based the system on this [reference design](https://sensor.community/en/sensors/airrohr/), with some additions for the extra sensors I wanted.
 The software is custom-made.
+See the [references](#references) section at the end for many useful links on how to build something similar yourself.

 With this system we can measure:
  * Wind speed